-Independent Study Contracts: If you anticipate an absence of more than five days, please obtain an Independent Study Contract from your child's teacher at least 5 days in advance.
+Independent Study Contracts: If you anticipate an absence of more than five days, please request an Independent Study Contract online at least 5 days in advance if the absence is 5-10 days in duration, or 10 days in advance of a longer absence.
+You may not exceed 14 days of independent study contacts in the same school year.
 Completing the assignments required by the contract will qualify the student for an excused absence and allow the District to collect state funds accordingly.
 Make-up assignments, however, are no substitute for the instruction received during regular classroom attendance.